 < Unchanged parts are omitted >

-In case a SRS resource with resourceType set as 'aperiodic' is triggered on the OFDM symbol configured with periodic/semi-persistent SRS transmission, the UE shall transmit the aperiodic SRS resource and not transmit the periodic/semi-persistent SRS resource(s) overlapping within the symbol(s).
-In case a SRS resource with resourceType set as 'semi-persistent' is triggered on the OFDM symbol configured with periodic SRS transmission, the UE shall transmit the semi-persistent SRS resource and not transmit the periodic SRS resource(s) overlapping within the symbol(s).
+In case a SRS resource with resourceType set as 'aperiodic' is triggered on the OFDM symbol(s) configured with periodic/semi-persistent SRS transmission, the UE shall transmit the aperiodic SRS resource and only the periodic/semi-persistent SRS symbol(s) overlapping within the symbol(s) are dropped, while the periodic/semi-persistent SRS symbol(s) that are not overlapped with the aperiodic SRS resource are transmitted.
+In case a SRS resource with resourceType set as 'semi-persistent' is triggered on the OFDM symbol(s) configured with periodic SRS transmission, the UE shall transmit the semi-persistent SRS resource and only the periodic SRS symbol(s) overlapping within the symbol(s), while the periodic SRS symbol(s) that are not overlapped with the semi-persistent SRS resource are transmitted.